TERREMEMBER/znbase/docs/content/stable/secure/audit-logging/audit-logging-ysql.md

 ### Step 2.
 Load the `pgAudit` extension

-Enable Audit logging in YugabyteDB clusters by creating the `pgaudit` extension.
+Enable Audit logging in ZNbaseDB clusters by creating the `pgaudit` extension.
 Executing the below statement in a YSQL shell will enable Audit logging.

 ```
-yugabyte=# CREATE EXTENSION IF NOT EXISTS pgaudit;
+ZNbase=# CREATE EXTENSION IF NOT EXISTS pgaudit;
 CREATE EXTENSION
 ```